checkly/docs.checklyhq.com/site/content/docs/cli/installation.md

 {{< /tab >}}
 {{< /tabs >}}

 Use the CLI to authenticate and pick a Checkly account.
-Make sure you have [signed up for a free account on checklyhq.com](https://www.checklyhq.com/).
+Make sure you have [signed up for a free account on checklyhq.com](https://www.checklyhq.com/) before hand or just sign up for a new account straight from the terminal.

 ```bash
 npx checkly login